 Six top form pruning tips

-- Reduce double-leader trees to one leader by removing the smaller or more crooked leader, or the one on the windward side.
+- Reduce double-leader trees to one leader by removing the smaller or more crooked leader, or the one on the leeward side.

 - Better to leave a 15mm branch stub than damage the branch collar or main stem.